Generated at: 2026-05-16 07:32:44

 6: Research Report on the Newly Developed Corporate Dissolution Score

-We have calculated our proprietary Corporate Dissolution Score by analyzing the characteristic trends of our 4.52 million corporate data records, incorporating over 100 diverse data indicators, including data on dissolved and bankrupt entities.
-We have assigned ratings in eight levels from A to H based on the score (details of the calculation logic are currently undisclosed as it is under development and experimental testing).
+press_p32.png We have calculated our proprietary Corporate Dissolution Score by analyzing the characteristic trends of our 4.52 million corporate data records, incorporating over 100 different data indicators, including data on dissolved and bankrupt entities.
+We have assigned ratings in eight levels from A to H based on the score (details of the calculation logic are not disclosed as it is currently under development and experimental testing).

 Furthermore, we analyzed the relationship between various corporate attributes and the Corporate Dissolution Score.